PAY RANGE: EP19

 PHYSICAL AND MEDICAL REQUIREMENTS

-- Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.
+Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 NOTE: Classes which typically meet these requirements are:

 Contracts Auditor 1 (2A65)

 Latest Spec.
 Revision: